GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 - Layouts are derived data.
 The document stores only user-visible structure, no attribute data is serialized, and representation changes never require a document migration.
+- Semantically a wire value has every attribute at all times: a read of a name nobody wrote yields the declared default, so a written default and an absent name are indistinguishable at runtime.
+Presence (membership in the layout) is representation, consulted only by merge push-down's fallback and the Data panel, which presents the layout: column presence is a pure function of the graph, stable across frames and across the branches a selector takes.
+- Writes are unconditional: presence never depends on a value, so a conditionally relevant attribute is written at its default, and a runtime `Option` around a value buys nothing (`None` could only mean the default).
+A name that wants a distinguished unset declares an `Option` value type on its marker.

 Fields are `Copy`, and larger payloads go behind a pointer-sized field.
 Runtime-shaped data (CSV columns, arbitrary JSON) is a single dynamic